learn-co-curriculum/phase-0-the-dom-introduction/README.md

 ## Conclusion

-In this lesson we met our partner, the DOM, a JavaScript object that is a representation of the HTML, CSS and JavaScript loaded by the browser when we visit a page.
+In this lesson we met our partner, the DOM, that is a representation of the HTML, CSS and JavaScript loaded by the browser when we visit a page.
 We normally interact with it through the `document` object.
 Because it is the "source of truth" for what browsers display, changes to the